 Volunteers receive a mandatory, in-depth training on effective outreach and program protocols, logistics and safety.
-In addition to a pre-season training session, on-site river orientations are scheduled to familiarize volunteers with site specifics including logistics and educational messaging.
-There is an online option to obtain your orientation and there will also be an in-person option for the Russian River Stream Watch group on June 3, 2023.
-Add date for Soldotna orientation?
-Contact the Stream Watch Coordinator in your area and set up a time for orientation.
+In addition to a pre-season training session, on-site river orientations are scheduled with new volunteers to familiarize them with site specifics including logistics and educational messaging.
+There is an online option to obtain your orientation and there will also be an in-person orientation in Cooper Landing on June 1, 2024.
+After completing pre-season orientation, contact the Stream Watch Coordinator in your area and set up a time for your on-river orientation.